I absolutely love using my

 This recipe creates a delicious pulled pork in the Crockpot, and then tucks the shredded pork inside enchiladas for a quick bake in the

 Slow Cooker Chicken Fajita Chilli

 If you love the taste of fajitas, but you just can’t stand how messy they are to eat, give this recipe a try.
 You get all the flavour of a great chicken fajita, but in a soup you can eat with a spoon!
-(You can always add some sour cream, guacamole, and pico de gallo for even more authentic fajita flavor.)
+(You can always add some sour cream, guacamole, and pico de gallo for even more authentic fajita flavour.)

 Slow Cooker Mango Chicken Tinga

 Mango is one of my favourite fruits, and it’s very commonly used in Mexican cooking.
 I have always loved the way meat and fruit taste together, and so this recipe really grabbed my attention.
 It’s a perfect blend of sweet and salty with a little bit of spice.
 So delish!
 And you can serve it a number of different ways, such as in tacos or burritos, or just serve over rice as it is!

 Slow Cooker Tinga Poblana

 Here is another great version of Tinga.
 This one is made with pork, chorizo and potatoes!
 If you’re looking for a dish that’s really hearty but still easy to make, this is the ticket.
 This would be delicious served over rice (and it will help extend it for more servings), but if you don’t want the added starch because it already contains potatoes, you could just serve it as-is and it’ll be amazing!

 Drunken beans are an incredible substitute for the traditional refried beans or black beans that are typically served with Mexican food.
 They are rich and delicious, and you can use them a million different ways.
 Not only do they make the perfect side dish to go with your meal, but you can use them in burritos, tacos, enchiladas, casseroles… so many different options!